-Just about everyone dreads making cold-calls.
-They expect people to judge them, slam doors and hang up.
+Just about everyone dreads making cold calls.
+They expect people to judge them, slam doors, and hang up.
 In the digital era, cold-call can seem so “old-school” and counter-productive.
-Still, marketers in this new age of selling are finding values in sales approaches long thought dead.
+Still, marketers in this new age of selling are finding value in sales approaches long thought dead.

 3 cold-calling techniques:

 If you don’t have a goal in mind or metrics to rate your performance, you have no direction.
 You’re wasting your time, patience, and confidence when you call unqualified lists aimlessly.